stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 Notes:
 - The tokens prefixed by the dollar character are the injected arguments.
-- The various tokens prefixed by the hash character are Velocity directives whose purpose should be fairly self-explanatory.
+- The various tokens prefixed by the hash character are Velocity directives whose purpose should be fairly self-evident.
 - We discuss the purpose of the `IntegerEnumeration` below.

 The line that actually generates a enumeration constant might be slightly confusing at first glance: